 These ministers promote ear tickling sermons that appeal to the flesh:

 2 Timothy 4:3-4 For the time will come when they will not endure the sound doctrine; but, having itching ears, will heap to themselves teachers after their own lusts; (4) and will turn away their ears from the truth, and turn aside unto fables.

-We are instructed by both Jesus and Paul to consider every word of every scripture in the New Testament when constructing a doctrine such as eternal security in our new covenant:
+We are instructed by both Jesus and Paul to consider “every word” of “every scripture” when constructing a doctrine such as eternal security: